-After the applicable notice period has passed, the landlord files a complaint with the local District Court Clerk’s office and has it served on the tenant with a summons to appear.
+After the applicable notice period, the landlord files a complaint with the local District Court Clerk’s office and has it served on the tenant with a summons to appear.

 The summons includes the district court location, date, and time.

 The tenant must file an answer to the summons and complaint.
-If the tenant fails to provide a written answer, the court will likely enter a default judgment in favor of the landlord.
+If the tenant fails to provide a written response, the court will likely enter a default judgment in favor of the landlord.